andreheringer/andreheringer/README.md

 ## Hi there 👋, I'm André

-I'm a freshly graduated CS major and Distributed Systems enthusiast.
-But beyond coding I also love plants, practice Zen and look forward to experiencing new hobbies and places.
+I love Databases.
+They are the coolest tech out there.
+At the moment I work at the CosmosDB team, you should check it out: https://azure.microsoft.com/pt-br/products/cosmos-db/

 ### Personal Stuff
   - 😄 Pronouns: He/Him
   - 👯 I’m looking to collaborate on Rust projects
-  - 🌱 I’m currently learning functional programming and distributed architecture and technics
+  - 🌱 I’m currently learning C# and the .NET framework
   - ⚡ Fun fact: I’m extremely allergic to cats but I love them anyways.
 Can’t be in the same room for more than an hour tho.

 ### Languages of choice
-Rust - Python - Elixir
+Rust - Python - C#

 <!--
 **andreheringer/andreheringer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.